cqcallaw/newt/README.md

 a_type_inferred_var:= "danny boy" #the type is inferred from the type of the initialization value a_var:double #every type in newt has an associated default value.
 ```
-### Builtin types
+### Built-in types
-The following types are builtin:
+The following types are built-in:
 * boolean (default value: false)
 * int (default value: 0)
 * double (default value: 0.0)